mreid/mark.reid.name/iem/_posts/2009-02-18-demystifying-kernels.markdown

 ---
-title: Demystifying Kernels
+title: 'Demystifying Kernels: Positive Definiteness'

 excerpt: Kernel methods are an important set of techniques in modern machine learning but some of the mathematics make them intimidating.
-Here I try to dispel some of their mystery.
+In Part 1, I try to explain positive definiteness.

 location: Canberra, Australia
 layout: post